 Of course, LG isn’t the only show in town when it comes to OLED TVs.
 Other manufacturers including Panasonic, Philips and Sony have all come to the market with rival ranges.

 Virtually all manufacturers source the basic OLED panels from LG Display, but this doesn’t mean all OLED TVs look alike.
-Manufacturers design their own models and build their own internals, including picture processing engines and speakers, which delivers variances in picture quality from set to set.
+Manufacturers design their own models and build their own internals, including picture processing engines and speakers, which deliver variances in picture quality from set to set.